Paysend

 This includes:

-- Flat, transparent fees with the transfer cost, exchange rate, and recipient amount shown upfront.
+- Fees shown upfront, with the transfer cost, exchange rate details, and the recipient amount presented before confirmation.

-- Multiple ways to send money.
-Payment methods can include debit card, credit card, or bank transfer, and delivery methods can include bank deposit or card-to-card transfer, depending on the corridor.
+- Multiple funding and delivery options.
+Payment methods can include debit card, credit card, or bank transfer; delivery can include bank deposit or card-to-card transfer depending on the corridor.

-- Fast delivery, with many transfers arriving instantly.
+- Fast delivery on many routes, including transfers that may arrive instantly.

 - 24/7 global customer support.